-In Addison's allegory, The Vision of Mirza, time was a tide stretching from mist to mist, without limits.
+In The Vision of Mirza, time was a tide stretching from mist to mist, without limits.
 But our everyday time is not like that at all; it is the space between getting up in the morning and going to bed at night.
 Into this space we must fit our various projects and the episodes of routine living.
-Weak persons will drift through the hours; strong persons will steer from this point to that.
+Weak men will drift through the hours; strong men will steer from this point to that.